AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 	* If $b=1$ it outputs $ua$ directly
 	* If $a=0$ and  $b<0$ it outputs zero; upstream code will catch this case and mark DQ as UNDEFINED.
 	* It doesn't handle the case where the results are complex (e.g. $a<0$ and $b=1.25$).
 This is handled upstream.

+### Pooling uncertainty

+Often we need to find the uncertainty of a set of values, each of which has its own uncertainty.
+An example is finding the uncertainty of a region of pixels in an image, where each pixel has its own uncertainty.

+To do this, we pool the uncertainty using Rudmin's method[^1]: the pooled variance is the mean of the variances plus the variance of the means.
+That is, we calculate the mean of the individual variances, and add the variance of the mean values.

+This is done in the `pooled_sd(means,uncs,axis=None)` function in `pcot.utils.maths`:

+* **means** is a list or array containing the means
+* **uncs** is a list or array containing the standard deviations
+* **axis** is the axis along which the calculations should be performed - it is passed into `np.var` and `np.mean`. `None` means we flatten the array into a 1D array first.

+Note that this function operates on standard deviations and returns a standard deviation - conversion to and from variance is done inside the function.

+[^1]: Rudmin, J. W. (2010) "Calculating the exact pooled variance" arXiv preprint arXiv:1007.1012